briansunter/graph/site/src/content/logseq/how-to-use-gpt3-to-learn-kubernetes.md

 For example, you could use a VPN to secure communication between the Kubernetes API server and external clients.

 Kubernetes is a powerful container orchestration tool that has many features and options.
 While this provides great flexibility, it also means that there are many ways to configure Kubernetes.
-This can make it difficult to k which options are the most secure.
+This can make it difficult to know which options are the most secure.

 In this article, we have discussed some of the best practices for securing your Kubernetes cluster and applications.
 We have also discussed some of the trade-offs that you need to consider when choosing security options.